openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 If the browser in which the edX exam is running crashes, the exam timer for each learner continues to run.
 Learners can reopen their exam in a new browser window and continue their exam, but they will have lost time while the browser was closed.

 ..
-Question: how does the proctoring software view such a break in taking the exam?
+Question for Chris: how does the proctoring software view such a break in taking the exam?

 Learners Close the Proctoring Software Window